Based upon an assigned talk:

 In the year A.D.
 325 the Roman emperor Constantine convened the Council of Nicaea to address—among other things—the growing issue of God’s alleged “trinity in unity.”
 What emerged from the heated contentions of churchmen, philosophers, and ecclesiastical dignitaries came to be known (after another 125 years and three more major councils)4 as the Nicene Creed, with later reformulations such as the Athanasian Creed.
 These various evolutions and iterations of creeds—and others to come over the centuries—declared the Father, Son, and Holy Ghost to be abstract, absolute, transcendent, immanent, consubstantial, coeternal, and unknowable, without body, parts, or passions and dwelling outside space and time.

 THE COUNCIL OF NICAEA WAS CALLED BY THE EMPEROR CONSTANTINE.
 THE BISHOP OF ROME WASN’T PRESENT–HE WASN’T THE “POPE” AS WE KNOW HIM TODAY.
-FRICTION AFTER NICAEA, CULMINATING IN ATHANASIAN CREED SOME HUNDREDS OF YEARS LATER, LED TO THE CHURCH’S 1ST SCHISM, OR SPLIT, WHERE THE EASTERN CHURCH BASED IN CONSTANTANOPLE, THE FORMER ROMAN CAPITAL UNDER CONSTANTINE, SPLIT OFF AND TWO POPES, THE BISHOP OF ROME, AND THE BISHOP OF CONSTANTINOPLE, EXCOMMUNICATED EACH OTHER.
+FRICTION AFTER NICAEA, CULMINATING IN WHAT WAS CALLED THE ATHANASIAN CREED SOME HUNDREDS OF YEARS LATER, LED TO THE CHURCH’S 1ST SCHISM, OR SPLIT, WHERE THE EASTERN CHURCH BASED IN CONSTANTANOPLE, THE FORMER ROMAN CAPITAL UNDER CONSTANTINE, SPLIT OFF AND TWO POPES, THE BISHOP OF ROME, AND THE BISHOP OF CONSTANTINOPLE, EXCOMMUNICATED EACH OTHER.
 THE EASTERN CHURCH HELD THAT THE HOLY SPIRIT WAS A SEPARATE SUBSTANCE, OR BEING, FROM FATHER AND SON.

 LATER, IN THE 1500’S, THE ANGLICAN CHURCH SPLIT FROM THE ROMAN FOLD, SO HENRY THE 8TH COULD REMARRY REPEATEDLY, TRYING FOR A SON AND HEIR.
 HIS PROPONENTS BASED THIS INDEPENDENCE ON “PROTESTANT” IDEAS ABOUT THE ROMAN POPE NOT BEING THE CHURCH’S SOLE AUTHORITY.
 HENRY 8TH TOOK ADVANTAGE OF VERY ENLIGHTENED “PROTESTANT” REFORMERS LIKE MARTIN LUTHER, BUT WAS PRIMARILY MOTIVATED BY POLITICAL AND PERSONAL, RATHER THAN THEOLOGICAL OBJECTIONS IN HIS REFORMATIONAL GOALS.
 HE DECLARED THE KING WAS THE SOLE PROTECTOR OF THE CHURCH, BY DIVINE RIGHT TO RULE.

-WHAT EMBOLDENED HENRY’S ANGLICAN SPLIT, WAS THE DEVELOPMENT THAT ON OCTOBER 31 1517, A DEVOUT ROMAN CATHOLIC PRIEST NAMED MARTIN LUTHER NAILED 95 COMPLAINTS OR “THESES” ON THE DOOR OF HIS LOCAL CHURCH DEMANDING A “REFORMATION” OF THE ROMAN CHURCH, INVENTING IN THESE COMPLAINTS, THE IDEA OF “SOLA SCRIPTURAL,” MEANING, THE SCRIPTURES WERE ALL, THAT THEY WERE THE SOLE OR FINAL AUTHORITY OF THE CHURCH.
+WHAT EMBOLDENED HENRY’S ANGLICAN SPLIT, WAS THE DEVELOPMENT THAT ON OCTOBER 31 1517, A DEVOUT ROMAN CATHOLIC PRIEST NAMED MARTIN LUTHER NAILED 95 COMPLAINTS OR “THESES” ON THE DOOR OF HIS LOCAL CHURCH DEMANDING A “REFORMATION” OF THE ROMAN CHURCH, INVENTING IN THESE COMPLAINTS, THE IDEA OF “SOLA SCRIPTURA,” MEANING, THE SCRIPTURES WERE ALL, THAT THEY WERE THE SOLE OR FINAL AUTHORITY OF THE CHURCH.
 THAT BASICALLY KICKED OFF THE “PROTESTANT REFORMATION.”

 MARTIN LUTHER NEVER HAD ANY INTENTION OF LEAVING THE ROMAN CHURCH OR CLERGY, MUCH LESS LEAD A SERIES OF PROTESTANT SCHISMS.
 BUT LUTHER DID HAVE IDEAS ABOUT A UNIVERSAL, UNPAID LAY-CLERGY OF ALL WORTHY ORDAINED MALES THAT WAS A NON-STARTER IN THE ROMAN CHURCH, AND NEVER QUITE TOOK OFF EVEN IN PROTESTANT CIRCLES, BUT SOUNDED A LOT LIKE THE LDS APPROACH TO A LAY CLERGY.